Elliptic multiple zeta values, Grothendieck-Teichm\"uller and mould theory

 This actually functions as a defining equation for $P'$.
 But knowing that $P'=ma(p')$ is a polynomial-valued mould, (2.1.6) implies that $P(u_1,\ldots,u_{r-1})-P(u_2,\ldots,u_r)$ must vanish along the pole $u_1+\cdots+u_r=0$, in other words when $u_r=-u_1-\cdots-u_{r-1}$, so we have

 As noted above, the right-hand side of (2.1.7) is nothing other than $push^{-1}(P)$, so (2.1.7) shows that $P$ is push-invariant.
-Furthermore, we can substitute (2.1.7) into the left-hand side of (2.1.6) to find the new defining equation for $P'$:
+Furthermore, we can substitute (2.1.7) into the left-hand side of (2.1.6) to find a new defining equation for $P'$: